Pour cost · Bar program · Beverage · Operations

 The cost of free-pour: typically 8-15% over-pour, which translates to 1.5-3 points of pour cost above what the spreadsheet says.
 On a $400K annual beverage program, that is $6,000-$12,000 lost to pour technique.

 The fix is jiggers.
-Not portion-control devices (expensive, kill bar flow).
-Just jiggers, on the rail, with a manager who checks.
-The first three weeks are painful because the bartenders complain.
-The fourth week the pour cost drops 2 points and the complaints stop.
+Not portion-control devices, which are expensive and kill bar flow.
+Just jiggers, on the rail, with a manager who actually checks.
+The first three weeks are miserable because the bartenders complain, and they will let you know about it.
+Then the fourth week the pour cost drops 2 points and the complaints stop.
+Every time.

 A worked example: when 20% on paper costs you 26% in reality #